RobertPHeller/RPi-RRCircuits/BBBCommandStationOpenMRN/README.md

 # BBBCommandStationOpenMRN

-OpenMRN program for the various Beagle Board Command Station boards.
-This program should work for all of the Beagle Board Command Station boards.
-Also included is an X11-based (written in Tcl/Tk) GUI, typically run on a separate system, typically on a RPi but could be run on a PC or Mac with an appropriate Tclkit runtime, etc.  This program uses the PRUs in the Beagle Board's AM335x processor to create the DCC signals.
-One PRU for the OPS signal and the other for the PROG signal.
+This is the program for the Beagle Board LCC/DCC/Railcom command station.
+It uses OpenMRN to interface with tha LCC/OpenLCB network to implement a LCC/OpenLCB aware command station node that can operate DCC/Railcom locomotives.
+It should work with any of the Beagle Board addon boards I have designed.
+It uses the AM335X's PRUs to generate the DCC signals.
+It ises the OpenMRN Console class to communicate over a Tcp/Ip channel with a Tcl/Tk coded GUI program to provide a user friendly point-and-click high level user interface.

+## SYNOPSIS

+`BBBCommandStationOpenMRN [options]`

+## OPTIONS

+- -e EEPROM_file_path is the path to use to implement the EEProm device.
+- -t Persistent_Train_file_path is the path to use to the implement the train persistent data.
+- -u upstream_host   is the host name for an upstream hub.
+- -q upstream_port   is the port number for the upstream hub
+- -c can_socketname   is the name of the CAN socket.

+The -u and -q options are only available if the program was built to support either a OpenLCB Tcp host or a GRIDCONNECT host.
+The -c option is only available if the program was built to support CAN Sockets.